Sixth Annual Go Blue on the Bricks, Aug 14th

 Show-worthy alumni cars have the chance to get VIP treatment too.
 These cars will be showcased next to the pavilion, in the former ice rink.
 Alumni interested in having a prime parking spot for their car should email firstname.lastname@example.org with a photo of their car and contact information.

 The Go Blue on the Bricks party was born five years ago and has grown to become a signature event for UM-Flint alumni.
-“This year’s party is going to be especially exciting because it will be the first alumni event attended by the incoming chancellor, Susan Borrego,” said Brent Nickola, Alumni Relations Manager at UM-Flint.
-“We have also added a couple of new attractions including local alumni band The Loose Ties, NASCAR Driver and local celebrity, Erik Jones, and some vintage racing video games on big screens.”
+“This year’s party is going to be especially exciting because it will be the first alumni will get a chance to see the new paint job on the pavilion,” said Brent Nickola, Alumni Relations Manager at UM-Flint.
+“We have also added a couple of new attractions including a mini-drag strip where you can race Hotwheels against your friends for prizes.”

 Sponsorships have kept Go Blue on the Bricks free of charge, said Nickola.
 The signature event’s race is an opportunity for businesses to support one of Flint’s strongest institutions during one of the city’s biggest events, plus get sponsors’ names in front of an engaged audience.